How the weavers of Assam’s Sualkuchi finally earned official recognition for their products

 Yet it still took over two years for it to be officially inaugurated.
 In the interim the organisation held surveys to determine the number of looms, the types of looms and discussions to identify which products really deserved the tag.
 “Finally on May 26, 2018, the trademark was officially launched,” he says.

-“From June 4, the stamp will be rolled out in shops as well,” he says, adding that not all products in Sualkuchi are 100 % silk, and only the ones which are will bear the trademark.
+“From June 4, the stamp will be rolled out in shops as well,” he says, adding that not all products in Sualkuchi are 100 % silk, and only the ones that are will bear the trademark.
 Assamese actress Barasha Rani Bishaya, who was present at the official launch on May 26, has been chosen as the brand ambassador to promote this initiative.
-“It will help safeguard the indigenous industry,” she says adding that the problem of fakes is rampant all over Assam.
+“It will help safeguard the indigenous industry,” she says, adding that the problem of fakes is rampant all over Assam.
 “All these years, even I have been duped into buying fakes.
 But this must stop.
-If I buy 22 carat gold, then I want 22 right?
+If I am paying for 22 carat gold, then I would want 22 right?
 Why would I be satisfied with 16 carat?” she asks.

 For Kalita and the Sualkuchi Tant Silpa Unnayan Samiti, the struggle is not yet over.
 Their next fight is to earn a Geographical Indication (GI) tag for world renowned Assamese bridal paat wear.
 “If we achieve that, Sualkuchi will live on.” he says